kiranbhusalusha-bit/CMPN202-Operating-Systems/week3.md

 ![image](https://github.com/kiranbhusalusha-bit/CMPN202-Operating-Systems/blob/1af295555cb2674063f6c8023999c7fd8f9c96f5/images/week3/ps%20-o%20pid%2C%20ni%20%2C%20cmd.png)

 Process identifiers and their matching nice values were shown on the server using the ps -o pid,ni,cmd command.
 The report indicates that the default scheduling priority of 0 is being used by the active processes.
 This shows that there are no manually changed process priorities and the system is running under typical load levels.
-This ensures that following performance testing results are not impacted by manual scheduling bias by confirming that no artificial prioritization has been used at this point.
+This ensures that following performance testing results are not impacted by manual scheduling bias by confirming that no artificial prioritization has been used at this point.Confirming default scheduling priorities at this stage ensures that later performance measurements are not influenced by unintended manual prioritisation.

 ---